omsf/joint-demo/script.md

 activity.

-In the future we might start with an OpenFold3 prediction, which we could get from a one-liner with relatively few arguments, like this ... but for now let's just use a well-established crystal structure of this target.
+In the future we might start with an OpenFold3 prediction, which we could get from a one-liner with relatively few arguments, like this ...

+_show pseudo one-liner_

+... but until OpenFold 3 is released, I'm going to be using a pre-production model that was prepared ahead of time.

+_show co-folding section_

+Here we have the PDB record 5FDR in blue compared against an co-folding prediction in red.
+We can see excellent agreement with the crystallographic result.

+For now, however, let's just use a well-established crystal structure of this target.

 _show protein_